Eunhye Ahn, PhD, MSW

 About

-I am an Assistant Professor at the Brown School of Social Work, Washington University in St. Louis, with affiliations in AI for Health, the Center for Innovation in Child Maltreatment Policy, Research and Training, and the Division of Computational & Data Sciences.
+I am an Assistant Professor at the School of Human Ecology, University of Wisconsin-Madison.
 I received my PhD from the University of Southern California and my MSW from Monash University, Australia.

 My research asks: how can we thoughtfully navigate inequalities reshaped by AI and close equity gaps?
 I explore this question across three interconnected areas — the landscape of AI inequality, human interaction with AI, and the systems that serve children and families.
 My work is guided by two principles: that truly human-centered AI must design around people (not the other way around), and that AI decisions must consider the next generation, not just current conditions.